The result is a surprisingly useable free VPN app, although the premium service does not justify its high price tag.

 Does VPNhub unblock Netflix?

-Even the Free app managed to stream the full US Netflix catalog.
+Even the Free VPN app managed to stream the full US Netflix catalog.
 Which is great.
-VPNhub doesn’t block BBC iPlayer, though.
+VPNhub doesn’t unblock BBC iPlayer, though.
+But, it will enable you to unblock Youtube videos that are restricted within your region.

 Pricing and Plans